kamil-kw/bmi-calculator/README.md

 * Incorrect type of data provided into the terminal to ensure triggering correct messages
 * Testing multiple scenarios to ensure correct color will be displayed to terminal
-* While coding, I did perform test through the terminal each time once new function was implemented, also used a VS Code to test function separately
+* While coding, I did perform test through the terminal each time new function was implemented, also used a VS Code to test function separately
 * Tested final project on Heroku

 <a name="functionTest"></a>